Join In

 - When you increase your knowledge, you understand how little you know.
 (In essence, your unknown unknowns become known unknowns.)

-Real-Life Examples of "Logical" Paradox
+Real-Life Examples of "Logical" Paradoxes

 The following examples are absolutely self-contradictory.
 They are examples of "logical paradox."- My nose will grow.
 (Pinocchio)